Expert Group Meeting on Road Infrastructure Safety Facilities for the Asian Highway

 In adopting the 2030 Agenda for Sustainable Development, the international community set for itself the ambitious goal of attaining a 50% reduction in the number of road traffic deaths and injuries by 2020.
 In order to reach the target, governments of the region have to enhance their efforts and implement a series of measures, including the provision of safe road infrastructure.

-The above-mentioned Expert Group Meeting scheduled to be held at the United Nations Conference Centre in Bangkok on 30 and 31 May 2017 is being organized to review the study findings and map out future actions.
+ESCAP is now organizing the above-mentioned Expert Group Meeting scheduled to be held at the United Nations Conference Centre in Bangkok on 30 and 31 May 2017 to review the study findings and reports, and map out future actions.

 Should you require additional information, please do not hesitate to contact Mr. Ishtiaque Ahmed, Economic Affairs Officer, at Tel: + 66 2 288 1435; E-mail: [email protected]